timmiesheehan/restapi-books/README.md

 # Books REST API

 This is a REST API built with the SlimPHP framework and uses MySQL for storage.
-The frontend uses Vanialla Javascript
+The frontend uses Vanilla Javascript

 ### Version
 1.0.0